awans/awans-org/content/post/2021-03-10-the-perspective.md

 Others might diverge from me more substantially here.
 I find myself sympathetic to a broadly utilitarian or consequentialist understanding of morality.
 Suffering is bad, and whatever its opposite, let's call it wellbeing, is good.

 Pragmatically though, I believe we're in a very poor position to make judgments about what's best for the wellbeing of others, and only slightly better suited to make judgments about what's best for ourselves.
+Traditional dietary prohibitions are a fine example: "don't eat that bush; it'll kill you" is a lot more efficiently learned through culture than experience or reasoning from first-principles.

 Fortunately, we've been prepared with a baseline set of norms, expectations, and practices that we know work decently: those provided by evolution, and by our culture.

 So we start with what's in our environment, and then make a set of edits to it that try and move it in a better direction, or just a direction better suited to our own idiosyncratic self.
 And we do it with an appropriate modesty—recognizing that long-held traditions and evolutionary forces may have a lot of wisdom compared to our ability to reason from first principles.